 We are seeking individuals from leading public companies, financial institutions, and/or third parties with industry expertise who are committed to improving the quality and comparability of sustainability-related disclosure to investors.
 Apart from the above, here is what’s involved:

 We encourage you to complete and submit the expression of interest form below.
-(Note that early signup does not guarantee a seat as a member.)
+(Note that signup does not guarantee a seat as a member.)

 For further information, please review the SAG Charter.

 To view current members, please consult the list of SAG Members.

 Please note: These Advisory Groups are advisory in nature and recommendations are non-binding; ultimate authority to approve updates, as recommended by the SASB staff, rests with the SASB.
 Members of the groups will be nominated by the SASB staff and the SASB and approved by vote of the Standards Board.

 Contact: Marvin Smith, Stakeholder Outreach Manager